 (I made a donation because this app is just awesome and is really helpful contributing my hobby!)

-Btw.: A cool feature of Android is to run 2 navigation apps side by side:
+Btw.: A cool feature of Android is to run 2 navigation apps side by side on the same screen:

-On Top Oruxmaps, which is following a black track line planed at home on the desktop computer and below is the app Mapsme running parallel with A to B route, planned on the smartphone/navigation system.
-That's just genius for cross checking your route.
+On top Oruxmaps, which is following a black track line planed at home on the desktop computer and below is the app Mapsme running parallel with A to B route, planned on the smartphone/navigation system.
+That’s just genius for cross checking your route.

 It´s a easy app for forcing a fast GPS fix without internet.
 It also includes some nice functions like speedometer, time of dusk/dawn, etc.:

 Not much to say on this.
 I´m using this browser gladly due its data compression which is handy when having bad internet connection.

 On my cellphone its also keep the amount of data low wile watching peps pampering around in the wild. ^^

 5.)
 The 5th tile leads to the App: “AUTO BEST BRIGHTNESS LEVEL”:

 A click on this tile, a overlay menu is opened for easy and fast adjusting/forcing the desired brightness setting.

 6.)
 The last tile is simply entrance point to the cloud app I’m using for transfer the computer planed tracks easily to the navigation system.